jamiesmagnolia/bounce/NOTES.md

 Because I forget things (unfortunately).

 ## Pymunk
+Pymunk is a physics library (?).
+It quite literally helps visualise physics simulation in python.

 - In pymunk, you can create **physics objects** by combining **bodies** and **shapes**.
     - Physics Object = Body + Shape